Nonlinear shallow-water waves with vertical odd viscosity

 \section{Introduction}

-Fluids subject to internal rotations or magnetic fields can acquire exotic mechanics, which only recently have started to be explored.
-These fluids have in common the so-called breaking of detailed balance (that is, the absence of microscopic reversibility away from equilibrium), leading to the breakdown of Onsager reciprocal relations, which would otherwise enforce a symmetric viscosity tensor.
-As a consequence, even such familiar quantities as the viscosity tensor can acquire new components prohibited in typical fluids (e.g., Newtonian fluids) leading to dispersive rather than dissipative effects.
+Fluids subject to internal rotations can acquire interesting mechanical properties, which only recently have started to be explored.
+For example, these fluids have in common the so-called breaking of detailed balance (that is, the absence of microscopic reversibility away from equilibrium), leading to the breakdown of Onsager reciprocal relations, which would otherwise enforce a symmetric viscosity tensor.
+As a consequence the general viscosity tensor can acquire new components prohibited in typical fluids (e.g., Newtonian fluids) leading to dispersive rather than dissipative effects.
 These new viscosity coefficients have been collectively termed \emph{odd viscosity}~\cite{avron1998odd} (equivalently, Hall viscosity~\cite{avron1995viscosity}).
 Both Coriolis forces and internal rotation violate detailed balance: in the case of Coriolis forces, this violation arises from a non-inertial frame of reference, whereas in the internal rotation case, the violation arises from the coarse-graining of the effect of spinning fluid particles.
 These flows are also chiral: they have a handedness induced by the sign of the rotation of the frame of reference or of the internal spin~\cite{banerjee2017odd}.

 Odd viscosity occurs in a variety of physical systems.
 For example, interactions between vortices, or more generally, spinning constituents, have a transverse character, leading to the characteristic phenomenology of so-called vortex fluids.
 The term vortex fluid is broadly applied to describe a coarse-grained fluid composed of rotating constituents, which have a single characterstic length and time scale.
 For example, quantized vortices arise in response to global rotation in superfluid helium ~\cite{avron1995viscosity, berdyugin2019measuring}, and chiral active fluids support long-lived vortex states due to external injection of angular momentum, for example using particles that are rotated with an external field \cite{banerjee2017odd,bililign2021motile,han2021fluctuating,soni2019}.
 As a simple model of transient vortex-fluid states, Refs.~\cite{bogatskiy2019edge,Wiegmann2014} considered a fluid flow induced by a distribution of two-dimensional point vortices in an inviscid fluid.
 In all these cases, odd viscosity is an emergent novel behaviour arising due to the simultaneous chirality and breaking of detailed balance.